0LNetworkCommunity/documentation/docs/community programs/moonshot-program.md

-Inspired by the well\-known Xprize awards, we think large and meaningful rewards are necessary to materialize frontier technologies which are ambitious, speculative, and non\-obvious.
+Inspired by the well-known Xprize awards, we think large and meaningful rewards are necessary to materialize frontier technologies which are ambitious, speculative, and non-obvious.
 As such, LOL has established “Moonshot Projects”.
 This program sponsors large rewards for teams with extraordinary background in technology, and a plausible path to deplying said technology in society.
-We are seeking breakthrough use\-cases which depend on yet\-unrealized innovations in distributed systems and cryptography.
+We are seeking breakthrough use-cases which depend on yet-unrealized innovations in distributed systems and cryptography.
 Success for “Moonshots” means producing a jump discontinuity for any industry or any human activity, but not necessarily immediately.

-The program principally aims to a) identify opportunities, b) match teams to opportunities, and c) manage an expert\-led evaluation process for technical achievements.
+The program principally aims to a) identify opportunities, b) match teams to opportunities, and c) manage an expert-led evaluation process for technical achievements.
 Financial awards or grants for technical achievements will be contributed from LOL proprietary funds.